cybercongress/go-cyber/docs/cyberd.md

 Proposed blockchain design is based on [Tendermint consensus](https://ipfs.io/ipfs/QmaMtD7xDgghqgjN62zWZ5TBGFiEjGQtuZBjJ9sMh816KJ) algorithm with 146 validators and has very fast 1 second finality time.
 Average confirmation timeframe at half the second with asynchronous interaction make complex blockchain search almost invisible for agents.

 Let us say that our node implementation based on `cosmos-sdk` can process 10k transactions per second.
 Thus every day at least 8.64 million agents can submit 100 cyberlinks each and impact results simultaneously.
 That is enough to verify all assumptions in the wild.
 As blockchain technology evolves we want to check that every hypothesis work before scale it further.
 Moreover, proposed design needs demand for full bandwidth in order the relevance become valuable.
-That is why we strongly focus on accessible, but provable distribution to millions from inception.
+That is why we strongly focus on accessible, but provable distribution from inception.

-## Implementation in a browser
+## In-browser implementation

 We wanted to imagine how that could work in a web3 browser.
 To our disappointment we [was not able](https://github.com/cybercongress/cyb/blob/master/docs/comparison.md) to find the web3 browser that can showcase the coolness of the proposed approach in action.
 That is why we decide to develop the web3 browser [cyb](https://github.com/cybercongress/cyb/blob/master/docs/cyb.md) that has sample application .cyber for interacting with `cyber://` protocol.